Vaishnavi Sundar: As a filmmaker

 Vaishnavi began her filmmaking career in 2014 when she made her debut film Pava, a story about the metamorphosis of the relationship between a young girl and a barber.
-Pava has made its way to many film festivals across the country and the abroad, including places like Slovenia, Afghanistan and New York.
-Her second film, The Catalyst came in 2015 which was a crowd-funded project raised from an independent fundraiser unlike Kickstarter or Indiegogo.
+Her second film, The Catalyst came in 2015.
 The film was inspired by the story 'Taxi Driver' written by the Indian writer Kartar Singh Duggal.
-The Catalyst has since been a subject matter of discussion and learning among colleges and film clubs.
 Vaishnavi has conducted many workshops on the topic and she has also written at length about the process of finishing the film by making all the resources available for free, in the film's website.
 During August 2015, she directed a documentary on Palaeontology titled Unearthing The Treasures of Ariyalur.
-This project that focused on the fossils discovered in Ariyalur, a small village in Tamil Nadu went on to become the first ever Indian documentary on fossils and drew positive attention of Palaeontology professionals from all over the world.
+This project focused on the fossils discovered in Ariyalur, a small village in Tamil Nadu.
 During a short trip to Gangtok, Sikkim, Vaishnavi made a short documentary on the life of a female traffic cop by name Anju Chetri and called it Aage Jake Left.
 The film focuses on the Northeastern Indian women's admirable grit.
-This film was screened at the London Feminist Film Festival, and Pakistan International Women's Film Festival.